ihaveamac/ninfs/README.md

 * Install ninfs with `py -3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`

 ### macOS
-(GUI in progress of being re-created.)
-Python does not have to be installed, but [FUSE for macOS](https://osxfuse.github.io/) is still required.

-#### Install with existing Python
 Versions of macOS supported by Apple are highly recommended.
 OS X Mavericks is the oldest version that should work.
+[FUSE for macOS](https://osxfuse.github.io/) is required.

+No standalone build is available at the moment.

+#### Install with existing Python
 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).
 * Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`

 ### Linux
 #### Arch Linux
+(NOTE: git versions out of date while build process stabilizes)
-ninfs is available in the AUR: [normal](https://aur.archlinux.org/packages/ninfs/), [with gui](https://aur.archlinux.org/packages/ninfs-gui/), [git](https://aur.archlinux.org/packages/ninfs-git/), [git with gui](https://aur.archlinux.org/packages/ninfs-gui-git/)
+ninfs is available in the AUR: [normal](https://aur.archlinux.org/packages/ninfs/), [with gui](https://aur.archlinux.org/packages/ninfs-gui/), ~~[git](https://aur.archlinux.org/packages/ninfs-git/), [git with gui](https://aur.archlinux.org/packages/ninfs-gui-git/)~~

 #### Other distributions
 * Recent distributions (e.g. Ubuntu 18.04 and later) should have Python 3.6.1 or later pre-installed, or included in its repositories.
 If not, you can use an extra repository (e.g. [deadsnakes's PPA](https://launchpad.net/%7Edeadsnakes/+archive/ubuntu/ppa) for Ubuntu), [build from source](https://www.python.org/downloads/source/), or use a tool like [pyenv](https://github.com/pyenv/pyenv).